K-Schubert/CIFAR10_ResNet/README.md

 # CIFAR10_ResNet
-ResNet model on the CIFAR10 image dataset.
+WideResNet9 model on the CIFAR10 image dataset.